semgrep/semgrep-docs/docs/for-developers/developer-signin.md

 ## Signing in to the web app

-In a typical Semgrep deployment, your security or infrastructure team will invite you to sign in to the Semgrep web app using either GitHub, GitLab, or SSO:
+In a typical Semgrep deployment, your company creates an **org** that you can sign in to and join using your GitHub, GitLab, or SSO credentials.
+Your organization will let you know through a notice or announcement once you can sign in.

  <JoinAnOrg />